OSCA's Mission

 Democratic Control

 Each member has one vote.
 All elections and meetings are open to all members and all decisions are accountable to them.
-In OSCA, we make decisions collectively and openly.
-All members are responsible for participating in the decision-making process.

 Limited Return, if any, on equity capital

 Invested capital is paid at the going rate, or less.
 Nobody should make a profit off of their investment in the co-op.
-(This does not apply to OSCA because we have no investors.)

 Education of Members

 Regular meetings, membership education, and community outreach are implemented through the principles and techniques of cooperation, both economic and political.
-Education goes on constantly at all levels of OSCA.

 Cooperation among Cooperatives

-To strengthen themselves and to serve their community better, cooperatives need to work together in every way practical.
-OSCA does this in part through its memberships in North American Students of Cooperation (NASCO), Campus Cooperative Development Corporation (CCDC) and the Federation of Ohio River Co-ops (FORC).
-We also try to keep close ties with other Oberlin co-ops such as the Bike Co-op and SWAP.
+To that end, OSCA is a member of the North American Students of Cooperation (NASCO), the Campus Cooperative Development Corp (CCDC) and the Federation of Ohio River Co-ops (FORC).
+We also keep close ties with other Oberlin co-ops such as the Bike Co-op and SWAP.

 Political Nonpartisanship

-Co-ops hold no general cooperative membership in any social, religious, or political organization, and promote religious and social tolerance.
-For OSCA this means that while individual co-op members are free to affiliate themselves with a particular political, religious or social organization, OSCA as a whole remains neutral.
+To that end, while co-op members are free to affiliate themselves with a particular political, religious or social organization, OSCA as a whole remains neutral.